rforbiodatascience22/group_20_shiny/CODE_OF_CONDUCT.md

 ### 4. Permanent Ban

-**Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.
+**Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behaviour, harassment of an individual, or aggression toward or disparagement of classes of individuals.

 **Consequence**: A permanent ban from any sort of public interaction within the